 LATN 1401 (4).
 BEGINNING LATIN.
+Structures of the Latin language: vocabulary, grammar, and syntax, Also, introduction to Roman history and culture, and simple readings from Latin authors.

+LATN 1402 (4).
+BEGINNING LATIN: SECOND TERM.
 Structures of the Latin language: vocabulary, grammar, and syntax.
 Also, introduction to Roman history and culture, and simple readings from Latin authors.

-LATN 1402 (4), BEGINNING LATIN (2ND SEMESTER).
-Structures of the Latin language vocabulary, grammar, syntax, Introduction to Roman history and culture, Simple readings from Latin authors.
 Prerequisite: C- or better in 1401.

 LATN 2311 (3).
-SECOND YEAR LATIN.
+SECOND-YEAR LATIN.
 Readings from Latin prose authors: Caesar, Livy, Eutropius.
 Prerequisite: C- or better in LATN 1402.